Journal survival guide

 Here are some ways to access University subscribed content when you are off campus:

 1. Use MultiSearch.
 Using the Library's discovery platform, MultiSearch, is the simplest way to find and access the electronic content you have access to as an MQ student or staff.
-MultiSearch will prompt you to sign in and authenticate when you're accessing paywalled items.
-It's a good idea to sign in at the start of a session anyway, as you'll get more comprehensive search results.
+You will be prompted to sign in and authenticate when you're accessing paywalled items.
+It's also a good idea to sign in to MultiSearch at the start of a session, as you'll get more comprehensive search results.

 2. Use Google Scholar @MQ.
 Macquarie’s version of Google Scholar, will give you access to full text articles using the Find it@MQ option, available where we have access to the resource.